Survey in Characterizing Semantic Change: Discussion

 \subsection{Relation}

-Outside of this \ac{lsc} survey, there is a vast body of work proposing methods and tools to predict if a word in a sentence has a metaphorical sense \cite{Heintz2013AutomaticEO, Shutova2013UnsupervisedMI, Hovy2013IdentifyingMW}.
-These approaches analyze texts, but they do not consider the temporal information, thus they cannot express if a word suffers from metaphorization over time.
-Some works claim to detect metaphorization of words (e.g., \cite{Tredici2016TracingMI} ), but they lay on the general hypothesis that changing sense of words implies in a metaphorical change, which still needs to be demonstrated.
+Outside of this \ac{lsc} survey, a vast body of work proposes methods to predict if a word in a sentence has a metaphorical sense \citep{Heintz2013AutomaticEO, Shutova2013UnsupervisedMI, Hovy2013IdentifyingMW}.
+These approaches analyze texts but don't consider temporal information, so they cannot determine if a word has undergone metaphorization over time.
+Some works claim to detect the metaphorization of words (e.g., \citep{Tredici2016TracingMI}), but they rely on the general hypothesis that any sense change implies a metaphorical change, which still needs to be demonstrated.

 For metonymization, we could not find studies that performed metonymy identification in a comparative setting.
-However, related recent studies investigate the usage of metonymy within different methods to build the material relation identification \cite{Nastase2012LocalAG, BaldiniSoares2019MatchingTB, AlexMathews2021ImpactOT}.
-We expect that future investigations can extend these approaches to allow detecting metonymization of words.
+However, related recent studies investigate metonymy usage with various methods for material relation identification \citep{Nastase2012LocalAG, BaldiniSoares2019MatchingTB, AlexMathews2021ImpactOT}.
+We expect that future investigations can extend these approaches to detect word metonymization.

-Among the four meaning representation methods analyzed, frequency-based approaches were the first to be investigated and provided quite good outcomes.
-However, the hypothesis used by the authors to define a relation is quite similar with the one for dimension, what makes the interpretation of the `good outcomes' more difficult.
-Embedding is gaining the attention of the community and in recent work, this kind of method has be widely adopted, but the correct interpretation of the published outcomes suffers from the same difficulty observed for the frequency-based approaches.
-Although the known quality of graphs to well represent relations, this method is still under-investigated to purpose of relation change identification.
+Among the four meaning representation methods, frequency-based approaches were the first investigated for relation characterization.
+However, their underlying hypothesis doesn't differentiate between new metaphorical/metonymical usage and new homonymous usage, making interpretation difficult.
+More recent works employed embeddings, but interpreting vectors in high-dimensional space remains a challenge.
+Finally, graphs, well-known for representing relations, remain under-investigated for identifying changes in relations.

 \cite{Tang2013SemanticCC} mainly rely on dictionaries of heuristics to infer metaphoricity, which served for qualitative analysis, but still require more extensive validation.
-A single work used ground-truth annotations for metaphors \cite{Schlechtweg2017GermanIF}, but did not reported a final precision of the proposed methodology.
+A single work used ground-truth annotations for metaphors \citep{Schlechtweg2017GermanIF}, but did not reported a final precision of the proposed methodology.